 A sponsored programme must be clearly identified as such.
-Where a programme is sponsored, information to this effect shall be given prior to or after the announcement of the programme.
+Where a programme is sponsored, information to this effect must be given in the introduction to the programme and when it ends.
 Information about the sponsor may also be given during a sponsored programme, including in single sponsored features.
-Information about the sponsor may be given in the form of the name, trademark, logo, product or service of the sponsor.
+Information about the sponsor may be given in the form of the sponsor's name, trademark, logo, product or service.

-Sponsorship means any contribution to the production or transmission of a programme from a natural or legal person who is not the provider of the programme or is not involved in the production, with the aim of promoting the sponsor's name, trademark, reputation, activity, product or service.
+Sponsorship means any contribution to the production or transmission of a programme from a natural or legal person who is not the provider of the programme and is not involved in the production, with the aim of promoting the sponsor's name, trademark, reputation, activity, product or service.

-The content and form of presentation of a sponsored programme must be such as to maintain the full editorial integrity of the media service provider.
+The content and form of presentation in a sponsored programme must be such as to maintain the full editorial integrity of the media service provider.

-Sponsored programmes shall not encourage the purchase or rental of any of the sponsor's products or services or those of a third party, and may not contain specific promotional references to such products or services, cf. Section 3-5.
+Sponsored programmes must not encourage the purchase or rental of any of the sponsor's products or services or those of a third party and must not contain specific promotional references to such products or services.

-News and current affairs programmes may not be sponsored.
+News and current affairs programmes must not be sponsored.

-Broadcasting or audiovisual on-demand programmes may not be sponsored by natural or legal persons whose principal activity is to manufacture, sell or hire out products or services for which advertising is prohibited by Norwegian legislation or rules issued pursuant thereto.
-Political party organisations may not sponsor broadcasts.
+Broadcasting or audiovisual on-demand programmes must not be sponsored by natural or legal persons whose principal activity is to manufacture, sell or hire out products or services for which advertising is prohibited by Norwegian legislation or rules issued pursuant thereto.
+Political party organisations must not sponsor broadcasts.

-The King may issue regulations containing detailed rules on the sponsorship of broadcasting and audiovisual on-demand programmes, including rules on sponsorship of programmes broadcast by the Norwegian Broadcasting Corporation Ltd.
+The King can issue regulations containing detailed rules on the sponsorship of broadcasting and audiovisual on-demand programmes, including rules on sponsorship of programmes broadcast by the Norwegian Broadcasting Corporation.

 Section 3-5.
-(Annulled by Act No. 68 of 16 June 2017 (entered into force 1 July 2017).)
+(Annulled by Act No. 68 of 16 June 2017)